floriank/blog/content/post/working-around-timing-issues-in-docker-compose.md

 ## Timing Problems

-Since we're not living in that kind of world, there might be some problems with this approach, most notably timing.
+Since we're not living in a perfect world, there might be some problems with this approach, most notably timing.

-`docker compose` will resolve your container dependencies for you, but the startup has no mercy for actual dependencies at runtime.
+`docker compose` will resolve your container dependencies for you, but the startup has no mercy for actual dependencies at runtime and will crash if the container you're trying to start crashes itself (to be more precise - if the command you ran crashed).

-Let's say that our fancy rails application requires a connection to the ElasticSearch server to start up.
-You are likely to end up with a crash of the whole application stack you just build becase ElasticSearch takes longer to boot than the Rails application itself.
+Let's say that our fancy Rails application requires a connection to the ElasticSearch server to start up.
+You are likely to end up with a crash of the whole application stack becase ElasticSearch takes longer to boot than the Rails application itself.
 Your stack will be torn down by `docker compose` before you know what's going on, just because the main container crashed.

 There is an ongoing discussion about this problem on [Github](https://github.com/docker/compose/issues/374).
 So far most solutions revolve around having a custom script wait for the required dependencies to start up and be reachable before actually firing the container command.